 Device uninstall

-Windows 8 provides a simple, one-click uninstallation experience for every automatically installed device.
-After a single confirmation prompt, the device icon goes away and all device software that was installed is automatically and fully removed in the background.
+Windows 8 provides a one-click uninstallation experience for every automatically installed device.
+After a single confirmation prompt, the device icon goes away and all device software that was installed is automatically and fully removed.

 Quick printer setup